beingsatyam/task_tracking_system/readme.md

   - Add comments and attachments to tasks.
   - Task updates and comments restricted to task owners and assignees.

-- **Real-time Notifications:**
-  - Receive notifications when tasks are assigned or updated (via WebSockets).

 ## Technologies Used